legowerewolf/deno-dependency-checker/README.md

 Tool for checking dependency versions for Deno programs

+Archived, because [deno-udd](https://github.com/hayd/deno-udd) is a lot more stable.

 ## Warnings

 - Uses unstable `deno info --json` to get dependency info in a readable format.